Let us tell you how our tv channel works

-Mary started a network called EMPWRGRP, which is about investing in black women in their leadership pro.
+Mary started a network called EMPWRGRP, which is about investing in black women in their leadership roles.

-She says about What Else Europe: “Creative people (such as people that have done this for a long time but also people like me that just started) connect with different ideas and projects in a way of just get to know other people cultures and see what they have done.”
+She says about What Else Europe: “Creative people (such as people that have done this for a long time but also people like me that just started) connect with different ideas and projects in a way, and just get to know other people's cultures and see what they have done.”

 Oliver Tippl, Munich (Germany)

 Oliver is a creative and art director and publishes his own magazine called Wunder (the german word for miracle).
-The magazine it’s all about humans which Oliver sees as miracles.
+The magazine is all about humans which he sees as miracles.

 Kasia Dorda, Warsaw (Poland)